89mpxf/FlexMusic/docs/HANDSHAKE.md

 FlexMusic Python Client Library,0.0.0\r\n
 ```
 ## Key Exchange / Encryption Phase
+Unsurprisingly, the encryption phase of the handshake is the most complicated, but most important, phase of the handshake.
+Using a combination of the Diffie-Hellman key exchange and the Fernet cipher, the FlexMusic server creates a secure encrypted connection between itself and all of it's clients.
+This allows for the FlexMusic server and FlexMusic clients to connect to each other, from separate devices or potentially separate networks, without giving up security.

 ### SERVER_KEX_INIT
 This packet begins the encryption phase of the handshake.
 In order to begin the key exchange, the server sends it's Diffie-Hellman key parameters to allow the client to generate it's own compatible keypair.